 Cause of hydrogen bond formation

-Hydrogen atom is bonded with a highly electronegative element, and therefore the shared pair of electrons move away from the hydrogen atom towards the electronegative atom.
+The hydrogen atom is bonded with a highly electronegative element, and therefore the shared pair of electrons move away from the hydrogen atom towards the electronegative atom.
 Hydrogen atom becomes electropositive with respect to the electronegative element.
 This results in the development of positive charge over hydrogen atom and partial negative charge over the electronegative element.
-This further leads to the formation of a polar molecule with electrostatic force of attraction.
-The magnitude of H-bond depends on the physical state of the compounds.
-It reaches a maximum value in solid state and minimum in gaseous state.
+This further leads to the formation of a polar molecule with the electrostatic force of attraction.
+The magnitude of the H bond depends on the physical state of the compounds.
+It reaches a maximum value in solid state and minimum in the gaseous state.

 Types of Hydrogen bonding

 There are two types of H bonds, and it is classified as the following: